 Many Machine Learning techniques have been used to ameliorate ITS, especially in order to extend learning potential for students and reduce engineering efforts for designing the ITS.
 The most used technology for sequencing is Reinforcement Learning (RL), which computes the best sequence trying to maximize a previously defined reward function.
-Both model-free and model-based (Malpani et al., 2011; Beck et al., 2000) RL were tested for content sequencing.
+Both model-free and model-based [12,1] RL were tested for content sequencing.
 Unfortunately, the model-based RL necessitates of a special kind of data sets called exploratory corpus.
 Available data sets are log files of ITS which have a fixed sequencing policy that teachers designed to grant learning.
 They explore a small part of the state-action space and yield to biased or limited information.
 For instance, since a novice student will never see an exercise of expert level, it is impossible to retrieve the probability of a novice student solving some contents.
-Without these probabilities the RL model cannot be built (Chi et al., 2011).
-Modelfree RL, instead, assumes a high availability of students on which one can perform an on-line training.
+Without these probabilities the RL model cannot be built [2].
+Model-free RL, instead, assumes a high availability of students on which one can perform an on-line training.
 The model does not require an exploratory corpus but needs to be built while the users are playing with the designed system.
-Given the high cost of an experiment with humans, most authors exploit simulated single skill students based on different technologies like Artificial Neural Networks or self developed student models (Sarma and Ravindran, 2007; Malpani et al., 2011).
-Particularly similar to our approach is (Malpani et al., 2011), where contents are sequenced with a particular model-free RL based on the actor critic algorithm (Konda and Tsitsiklis, 2000), which was selected because of its faster convergence in comparison with the classic Q-Learning algorithm (Sutton and Barto, 1998).
+Given the high cost of an experiment with humans, most authors exploit simulated single skill students based on different technologies like Artificial Neural Networks or self developed student models [16,12].
+Particularly similar to our approach is [12], where contents are sequenced with a particular model-free RL based on the actor critic algorithm [9], which was selected because of its faster convergence in comparison with the classic Q-Learning algorithm [20].
 Unfortunately, RL algorithms still need many episodes to converge and will always need preliminary trainings on simulated students.

 Our developed content sequencer is based on student performance predictions.
 An example of state of the art method is Bayesian Knowledge Tracing (BKT) and its extensions.
 The algorithm is built on a given prior knowledge of the students and a data set of binary student performances.
 It is assumed that there is a hidden state representing the knowledge of a student and an observed state given by the recorded performances.
-The model learned is composed by slip, guess, learning and not learning probability, which are then used to compute the predicted performances (Corbett and Anderson, 1994).
-In the BKT extensions also difficulty, multiple skill levels and personalization are taken into account separately (Wang and Heffernan, 2012; Pardos and Heffernan, 2010; Pardos and Heffernan, 2011; D Baker et al., 2008).
-BKT researchers have discussed the problem of sequencing both in single and in multiple skill environment in (Koedinger et al., 2011).
+The model learned is composed by slip, guess, learning and not learning probability, which are then used to compute the predicted performances [4].
+In the BKT extensions also difficulty, multiple skill levels and personalization are taken into account separately [24,13,14,5].
+BKT researchers have discussed the problem of sequencing both in single and in multiple skill environment in [8].
 In a single skill environment the most not mastered skill is selected, whereas in the multiple skill this behavior would present a too difficult content sequence.
 Consequently, the contents with a small number of not mastered skills are selected.
-Moreover, (Koedinger et al., 2011) point out how in ITS multiple skill exercises are modeled as single skill ones in order to overcome BKT limitations.
+Moreover, [8] points out how in ITS multiple skill exercises are modeled as single skill ones in order to overcome BKT limitations.
 We would like to stress that the sequencing requires an internal skills representation and consequently, together with the performance prediction algorithm, is domain dependent.

 Another domain dependent algorithm used for performance prediction is the Performance Factors Analysis (PFM).
-In the latter the probability of learning is computed using the previous number of failures and successes, i.e. the representation of score is binary like in BKT (Pavlik et al., 2009).
+In the latter the probability of learning is computed using the previous number of failures and successes, i.e. the representation of score is binary like in BKT [15].
 Moreover, similarly to BKT, a table connecting contents and skills is required.